mbressan06/vue-nuxt-firebase-mb/README.md

 > Navigate to:

-- Project Setting → Service accounts → Firebase Admin SDK → Choose Node.js → Click on generate new private key
+- Project Setting → General → Scroll down to Firebase SDK Snippet → Select Configuration

-This will download a JSON file required for Firebase.
-Paste it in the root directory and rename as `service-account.json`
+Copy the `firebaseConfig` Object to create the `enviroments.json` file based on the `enviroments.example.json`.

 ### Seeding the database